Relationship Anxiety: Symptoms, Causes & How to Break the Cycle

 They may not understand your internal battle and without communication, it can lead to distance rather than closeness.
 Over time, this can create tension, misunderstandings or emotional burnout on both sides.

-How to Manage Anxiety in Romantic Relationships
+Effective Ways to Manage Anxiety in Romantic Relationships

-1. Cultivate Awareness of Your Relationship Anxiety
+1. Build Awareness of Your Relationship Anxiety Patterns

 Awareness is the first step.
 Ask yourself: